cobeylab/flu_strain_compare/README.md

 ## Purpose

-Flu Strain Compare generates visualizations of mutations between pairs of HA sequences. `make_comparison_figure.py` takes two HA sequences as input and outputs a figure highlighting amino acid and PNGS changes on a representative HA crystal structure. `make_movie.py` takes an ordered list of HA sequences as input and outputs a movie that depicts the amino acid and PNGS changes that occurred between consecutive pairs of strains in the list.
+Flu Strain Compare generates visualizations of mutations between pairs of HA sequences. `make_comparison_figure.py` takes two HA sequences as input and outputs a figure highlighting amino acid and PNGS changes on a representative HA crystal structure.
 At present, H1pdm and H3 strains are supported.

 ## Dependencies